ComposableFi/composable/rfcs/0015-pablo-internals-restructure.md

            + Mutate<AccountId>
            + Transfer<AccountId>,
        TConvert: Convert<Balance, u128>,
-       // these are required by BasicPoolInfo - see note(1) for more information.
+       // these are required by BasicPoolInfo - see note(1) for more information
        AccountId: Clone + PartialEq + Ord + Debug,
        AssetId: Ord + Clone + Debug,
    {